hashicorp/terraform-provider-azurerm/website/docs/r/automation_schedule.html.markdown

 * `expiry_time` -  (Optional) The end time of the schedule.

-* `interval` -  (Optional) The interval of the schedule.
-Must be set if the schedule is recurring.
-NOT YET SUPPORTED due to lack of SDK support.

 * `frequency` - (Required) The frequency of the schedule. - can be either `OneTime`, `Day`, `Hour`, `Week`, or `Month`.

 * `timezone` - (Optional) The timezone of the start time.
 For possible values see: https://msdn.microsoft.com/en-us/library/ms912391(v=winembedded.11).aspx